 The grief of losing a spouse or another long-term partner can take a long time for an elderly person to overcome.
 If your parent goes through this experience, they may need your support more than ever.
 In addition to helping them cope with their loss emotionally, you may need to help your parent resolve certain sensitive matters, which they may be reluctant to confront directly.
 Sometimes an adult child can make a big difference to a widowed parent simply by providing more regular assistance with minor activities in daily life.
 Showing that you care about their well-being can help bolster their emotional stability.
 However, if your parent appears to be unable to live independently without the assistance of a spouse or partner, you may need to help them consider various options for long-term care.

 Another issue that can arise involves handling the estate of the deceased spouse or partner.
 They may have designated your parent as the executor of their estate, unless they designated a child of their own instead.
 Serving as the executor of an estate is a significant responsibility if it arises, and your parent may want your advice.
 You may need to help find the will of the deceased person and identify the full scope of their assets and debts.
 Taking a step back to understand the duties of an executor may help you decide how best to assist your parent.
-Read more here about the duties of an executor.

 Financial and Legal Matters